AI Navigator: How to Implement AI model (RA8)

 CPU

-This code runs the inference and compares the result with the dummy and actual output.
+hal_entry.c is an example code, and runs the inference and compares the result with the dummy in model_io_data and actual output.

 *If you want to run this hal_entry.c as is, you need to prepare the files for RTT Viewer.
 Go to this page to download the SEGGER_RTT folder.